-CONSEQUENCE BASED DEVELOPMENTAL RESTORATIVE DESCRIPTION Addressing violations from documented incidents results in sanctions chosen by decision maker.
-Process is intended to help people learn and understand the mistakes made so misconduct is not repeated.
-Process where negative behaviour is viewed as harm to an individual or community.
+CONSEQUENCE BASED EDUCATIONAL RESTORATIVE DESCRIPTION Addressing violations from documented incidents results in sanctions chosen by the decision maker.
+The process is intended to help people learn and understand the mistakes made to ensure the misconduct is not repeated.
+A process where negative behaviour is viewed as harm to an individual or community.